-On December 20, 2020, the Company entered into a December 2020 Exchange Agreement and Amendment to Facility Agreement, Notes and Investors' Rights Agreement (the "December 2020 Exchange Agreement") with Deerfield Private Design Fund III, L.P. ("Deerfield") and Deerfield Special Situations Fund, L.P. (together with DPDF, the "Deerfield Lenders").
-Under the December 2020 Exchange Agreement, the Company and the Deerfield Lenders have agreed to participate in, and the Company will provide each holder of a the senior secured convertible notes (the Deerfield Convertible Note, the December 2019 Notes and the January 2020 Note, or collectively, the "Facility Agreement Notes") party to the Facility Agreement, including the Deerfield Lenders (collectively, the "Facility Agreement Note Holders") that (a) upon closing of this offering the Company will make a cash pre-payment of a portion of principal amount of the Facility Agreement Notes to the Facility Agreement Note Holders party to the December 2020 Exchange Agreement in an aggregate amount (the "Cash Payment Amount") equal to \$25.0 million, plus accrued interest if such payment is made on or after January 1, 2021, provided that such amount may be increased on a pro rata basis if any Facility Agreement Note Holders, other than the Deerfield Lenders, choose to participate in the transactions contemplated under the December 2020 Exchange Agreement or with the prior written consent of the Company and the Deerfield Lenders, and (b) subject to the satisfaction or waiver of certain conditions specified in the December 2020 Exchange Agreement, including the making of the Deerfield Debt Repayment, issue shares of its Series B-2 Preferred Stock, par value \$0.0001 per share (the "Series B-2 Preferred Stock"), and warrants exercisable for shares of its common stock (the "Exchange Warrants"), in exchange for the cancellation of the principal amount of the Facility Agreement Notes owned by the Facility Agreement Note Holders party to the December 2020 Exchange Agreement in an aggregate amount equal to the Cash Payment Amount, plus the Q4 PIK Interest Payment (as defined in the December 2020 Exchange Agreement) (such transaction, the "December 2020 Exchange").
+In December 2020, the Company entered into a December 2020 Exchange Agreement and Amendment to Facility Agreement, Notes and Investors' Rights Agreement, as amended (the "December 2020 Exchange Agreement") with the Deerfield Lenders, DSC and Kingdon (collectively, the "Facility Agreement Note Holders").
+Under the December 2020 Exchange Agreement, the Company and the Facility Agreement Note Holders have agreed that (a) upon closing of this offering the Company will make a cash pre-payment of a portion of principal amount of the Deerfield Convertible Note, the December 2019 Notes and the January 2020 Note (collectively, the "Facility Agreement Notes") to the Facility Agreement Note Holders (the "Debt Payment") equal to approximately \$30.3 million, plus accrued interest if such payment is made on or after January 1, 2021, and (b) subject to the satisfaction or waiver of certain conditions specified in the December 2020 Exchange Agreement, including the making of the Debt Payment, issue shares of its Series B-2 Preferred Stock and warrants exercisable for shares of its common stock (the "Exchange Warrants"), in exchange for the cancellation of a portion of the principal amount of the Facility Agreement Notes owned by the Facility Agreement Note Holders in an aggregate amount equal to the Debt Payment, plus the Q4 PIK Interest Payment (as defined in the December 2020 Exchange Agreement) (such transaction, the "December 2020 Exchange").